|

 Free Press (New York, 1991).

-British fighter pilot in World War Two:
+British fighter pilot in the Second World War:

-| One of the ME.
+One of the ME

 109s began circling him.
 'I was alarmed.
 He was near enough for me to